-Rabbi Steven C. Wernick became the Senior Rabbi of Beth Tzedec Congregation on February 1, 2019.
+Rabbi Steven C. Wernick joined Beth Tzedec Congregation on February 1, 2019.

 Previous to this, Rabbi Wernick served as the CEO of TheUnited Synagogue of Conservative Judaism (USCJ), an organization committed to a dynamic Judaism that is authentic and pluralistic, joyful and accessible, egalitarian and traditional.
 While at USCJ, he spearheaded a transformation to allow the organization to meet the changing needs of 21st century congregations and shepherded the successful launch of several initiatives, including Sulam Leadership.
 Through partnerships with and grants from outside organizations, he significantly expanded funding for USY and launched major new efforts to assist kehillot in reaching out to young families and people with disabilities.
 Rabbi Wernick was also instrumental in the effort to create a permanent space for pluralistic and egalitarian prayer at the Kotel (Western Wall).